Stop, look, and listen

 Taihoa

-• Listen to the physical sensations of your body that signals how you are and when you need rest.
+• Listening to the physical sensations of your body signals to check in with how you are and when you need rest.

-• Can’t stop thinking about mahi?
-Have physical or digital notes for thought you can revisit (or not) later.
+• Time spent thinking about mahi.
+Have physical or digital notes for thoughts you can revisit (or not) later.
 Get it out of your head.

 Looking after you